What Are The Differences Between Margin and Futures Trading?

 Futures Trading

-However, some traders tend to capitalize on the minute fluctuations in the values of the contracts themselves to make profits.
-However, it is not easy to make that much profit from the variations in pricing, except you wager a huge sum of money on it.
-This introduces the concept of margin and leverage into futures trading, which works very much as it does in margin trading.
+This introduces the concepts of margin and leverage in futures trading, which work very much as they do in margin trading.
 For this reason, they open an account with a stock futures brokerage depending on the market they want to trade in.

 That drives us back to the original issue at hand.
-Margin trading and futures trading bear striking similarities in many ways, which could lead some to treat them as one and the same.
-This is a horrible and costly error you definitely do not want to make, leading to you having to know how to distinguish between them.
+Margin trading and futures trading bear striking similarities in many ways, leading some to treat them as one and the same.
+This is a horrible and costly error you definitely do not want to make, and it will require you to know how to distinguish between them.

 Differences between Margin and Future Trading

-- Risk: The levels of credit risk associated with futures trading are significantly higher than margin trading.
-This is because of the higher leverage in futures that gives traders too much more credit to trade with and potentially lose.
+- Risk: The levels of credit risk associated with futures trading are significantly higher than those of margin trading.
+This is because futures leverage gives traders much more credit to trade with and potentially lose.

 Conclusively, these margin-based trading types might look like two peas in a pod, but their distinctiveness is in no way marginal (pun intended).
-But while they do differ across features such as leverage and degree of risk, they definitely agree that they are both rewarding yet risky nonetheless.
-With a good eye on this, get your margins ready, and good luck with your future ventures in trading!
+But while they differ in features such as leverage and risk, they agree that they are both rewarding yet risky.
+With a good eye on this, get your margins ready, and good luck with your future trading ventures!

 Moderator, NoobFeed